sscheib/sscheib.github.io/_posts/2023-05-08-ansible-apis-jinja2.md

      ]
  }

-changed: [mikrotik-crs326.dev.int.scheib.me -> localhost]
+changed: [mikrotik-crs326.example.com -> localhost]
 {% endhighlight %}

 .. wait what?!
 Why is this a string?
-Okay, nevermind, let's add a conversion to `int` using `| int` for the `port` value:
+Okay, never mind, let's add a conversion to `int` using `| int` for the `port` value:
 {% highlight yaml %}
 {% raw %}
 port: '{{ __t_service.port | int }}'